-- 1. With the carriage deck at the first level, add weight up to, but not to exceed, the VRCs rated capacity. - 2.
-Close the gate and push the Send to 2 button on the push-button station. - 3.
+- 1. With the carriage deck at the first level, add weight up to, but not to exceed, the rated capacity of the VRC. - 2.
+Close the gate and push the "Send to 2" button on the push-button station. - 3.
 Monitor the position of the carriage deck as it reaches the second level. - 4.
+Take an amp rating and record it. - 5.
 Continue to monitor the position of the carriage deck.
-Allow the VRC to hold the carriage at the upper level for a half hour without drifting down.
+Allow the VRC to hold the carriage at the upper level for a half hour.

-If the carriage deck drifts down, make a note of the weight used, the amount of pressure on the pressure gauge, and the amount of time that the carriage deck held the position before drifting down.
-Push the Send to 1 button and contact PFlow Industries, Inc. Customer Support Department for troubleshooting assistance.
+The motor brake is not holding if the carriage deck drops below the second level.
+Make a note of the weight used, and the amount of time that the carriage deck held the position before dropping down.
+Push the "Send to 1" button and contact PFlow Industries, Inc. Customer Support Department for troubleshooting assistance.